thearyadev/top500-aggregator/README.md

 `train.py` is used to train the model.
 See inline documentation for more details.

+#### Neural Network

+The neural network is trained on the dataset located in `./assets/top_500_mnist_images`.
+This dataset is a collection of images of the top 500 leaderboard for each hero.
+The images are 49x50 pixels.
+Labels are numbered and indexed in line 50 of `./heroes/her0_comparison.py`.

+The images in the dataset are processed using `./process_mnist.py`.
+This scriipt converts the images to grayscale, and then converts it to an array of 8 bit signed integers.
+This array is then saved to its same path, except in in `./assets/top_500_mnist_images/`.

+The model is trained using `./train.py`.
+This script loads the dataset, and trains the model.
+This script is a CLI tool and a proxy script for training the model.

+In order to add labels to the model, follow these steps:
+1. Create a new directory in `./assets/top_500_unprocessed_images/`.
+This folder will be named a number, which is the new label.
+Open `./assets/top_500_mnist_images/test/` and look for the highest number.
+You can create a new label which is one greater than this number.
+2. Populate the dataset.
+Currently, all images are identical.
+Test: 18 images; Train: 108 images. `./srcfile_duplicator.py` can be used to duplicate a single image into multiple images.
+Modify the path as needed.
+3. Run `./process_mnist.py` on the new directory.
+This will make modifications to the images in the directory, and save them to `./assets/top_500_mnist_images/`.
+4. Open `./train.py` and modify the model dense layer to support the new number of labels.
+These labels are sequential 0-38, so the last dense layer should be `model.add(Layer_Dense(128, 39))`. or one greater than the number of your label.
+5. Run `./train.py` to train the model.
+The model name should be your github username, and the current date.
+For example `thearyadev-2023-04-30`.
+The model description should be differences or reason that the model is being trained.
+For example `added lifeweaver`.
+6. In `./heroes/hero_comparison.py`, add the new label to the `hero_labels` dict.
+This list is used to map the label to the hero name.
+7. Do manual validation of the model.
+Using `./benchmarks.py`, you can test the model against a set of images that have been manually classified.
+This script will output the results of the test.
+If the model is not performing well, you can re-train the model.
+8. In your pull request, include a screenshot of the results of `./benchmarks.py` and a screenshot of the "Training Progress" table shown during training.

 # Todo & Roadmap
 - ~~Clean up codebase~~